 New Cryptocurrencies Listed

-In a survey released in January 2021, over 60,000 respondents worldwide were asked about cryptocurrency.
-97% of them consider digital assets, specifically cryptocurrency, as a safe and viable way of earning an income through investing.
+Over 60,000 respondents worldwide were asked about cryptocurrency and 97% of them consider digital assets, specifically cryptocurrency, as a safe and viable way of earning an income through investing.
 Both institutional and retail interest in major cryptocurrencies, like Bitcoin and Ethereum, rose exponentially since 2020.

 Those who do not own crypto yet are also voicing willingness to invest in crypto in a year’s time.
 In fact, 63% of adults in the U.S. are counted as “crypto curious”—they want to learn more and are interested in joining the market.